Sony CEO praises employees, partners for standing up to hackers

 He did not take questions from reporters.

-Sony initially cancelled the release of "The Interview" after hackers threatened theatres.
+Sony initially canceled the release of "The Interview" after hackers threatened theaters.
 Following criticism from U.S. President Barack Obama and Hollywood celebrities, it released the film, but although cinemas and pay TV services are showing it, Sony has yet to recoup the up to $88 million it spent on marketing and production.

 In addition to the cyberattack, Sony has also been grappling with weak sales at its consumer electronics division, particularly smartphones, and is heading for its fifth net loss in six years.